 NFC provides the opportunity for verification that the document is genuine and issued by the issuing authority—so you’ll have the strongest possible security with just the tap of an e-passport.

 Little Chip, Big Potential

 As you now know, the foundation of secure remote onboarding is the matching of a live selfie to a “trusted source” image of that person, ideally one that’s linked to a verified government ID.

-Some countries are opening up access to their facial image databases to provide this trusted source (New Zealand, Australia, South Africa, Malaysia, and Thailand to name a few), but elsewhere an e-passport or enhanced driver’s license (EDL) offers the best opportunity for matching to a trusted source.
+Some countries are opening up access to their facial image databases to provide a trusted source for identity proofing technology (New Zealand, Australia, South Africa, Malaysia, and Thailand to name a few).
+Elsewhere, however, an e-passport or enhanced driver’s license (EDL) offers the best opportunity for matching to a trusted source.